Kevin J. Rooney

-Kevin J. Rooney (born January 13, 1960) is an American Republican Party politician who has represented the 40th Legislative District in the New Jersey General Assembly since his appointment on December 12, 2016.
-Rooney served in the General Assembly as Deputy Republican Whip from 2021 to 2022 and has served as the Deputy Minority Conference Leader since 2022.
+Kevin J. Rooney (born January 13, 1960) is an American Republican Party politician who represented the 40th Legislative District in the New Jersey General Assembly from 2016 to 2024.
+Rooney served in the General Assembly as Deputy Republican Whip from 2021 to 2022 and served as the Deputy Minority Conference Leader from 2022 to 2024.
 Before serving in the Assembly, Rooney served as a Committeeman in Wyckoff.

 Early and personal life

 Rooney was born in Paterson, New Jersey.
 He is a lifelong Bergen County resident and grew up in Upper Saddle River.
-He graduated in 1977 from Northern Highlands Regional High School in Allendale, graduated in 1980 from Ramapo College for Business and attended Cook College of Rutgers University for arboriculture.
+He graduated in 1977 from Northern Highlands Regional High School in Allendale, graduated in 1980 from Ramapo College in 1980 with a major in business and attended Cook College of Rutgers University for arboriculture.

 Rooney won the 2013 version of the Food Network series Chopped, donating his $10,000 winnings to Oasis – A Haven for Women and Children based in Paterson.

 Rooney is the Managing Partner of HMS Global Holdings, LLC.
 He resides in Wyckoff with his wife Hayley Shotmeyer Rooney.
 They have four children and four grandchildren.

 Early political career

 Rooney served on the Wyckoff Zoning Board from 1999 to 2009.
 He was first elected to the Wyckoff Township Committee in 2009 and was as a member until 2016.
-He served as Deputy Mayor in 2010 and 2014, and as Mayor in 2011, 2015 and 2016.
+He served as deputy mayor in 2010 and 2014, and was selected as the township's mayor in 2011, 2015 and 2016.